Melvin is a retired scientist and enjoys cruising around the Caribbean during the summer with his family.

-There Is Cholesterol in Some Plants
+The Truth About Cholesterol in Plants

-How many times has your doctor or your dietician told you, "if you want to reduce your cholesterol levels you must eat less red meat or fatty food?"
+How many times has your doctor or your dietician told you, "If you want to reduce your cholesterol levels, you must eat less red meat or fatty food"?
 We all know that the consumption of too much red meat and fatty foods is not good for you, but do you know that the consumption of plants is another source of cholesterol?

 Brief Overview of Cholesterol

 Despite all the bad things you have heard about cholesterol, it serves many vital functions in our bodies.
 Cholesterol is responsible for the production of the cell membrane in animals.
 It is also the main chemical pre-cursor for the production of sex hormones.
 Contrary to popular belief, most of the cholesterol in our bloodstream is produced by our own body.
 Only half of the cholesterol in our diet is absorbed into our body.
 That is why it is so difficult to bring your cholesterol level down by dieting alone.

 Plants and Cholesterol

 You will notice in the following photos that the molecule of cholesterol, testosterone, progesterone, and sitosterol all share the same chemical structure but with different groups in different positions on the four rings.
 There are many more molecules in our body that share the same chemical structure of cholesterol.
-This is the reason we need some cholesterol in our body to produce other molecules in our body with the same basic chemical structure as cholesterol.
+This is the reason we need some cholesterol in our body to produce other molecules with the same basic chemical structure as cholesterol.